Gabon’s wealthy, dynastic leader thought he could resist Africa’s trend of coups. He might be wrong

 Still, there have been challenges.
 He won his second seven-year term by a narrow margin in 2016 amid violent protests.
 In late 2018, he had a stroke that kept him from his duties for months.
 Mutinous soldiers attempted a coup in early 2019 while Bongo was in Morocco recuperating.
 They were quickly seized.

-It is not yet clear how the coup declared Wednesday, hours after Bongo was declared the winner of a weekend presidential election, will play out.
+It is not yet clear how the coup announced Wednesday, hours after Bongo was declared the winner of a weekend presidential election, will play out.
 The coup leaders said his family and his doctors were with him in his home.
 They did not give any details about his health.

 Bongo has held power in a corner of Africa where heads of state find ways to stay in office for decades.
-Gabon’s neighbors are ruled by a trio of the continent’s longest-running leaders, including Teodoro Obiang in Equatorial Guinea, in office since 1979; Paul Biya in Cameroon, in office since 1982; and Denis Sassou Nguesso, in office from 1979-92 and again since 1997.
+Gabon’s neighbors are ruled by a trio of the continent’s longest-running leaders, including Teodoro Obiang in Equatorial Guinea, in office since 1979; Paul Biya in Cameroon, in office since 1982; and Denis Sassou Nguesso in the Republic of Congo, in office from 1979-92 and again since 1997.

-While Gabon’s oil reserves have enriched the country’s rulers, many linked by family ties, frustration has been growing among the population over the inequality on display.
+While Gabon’s oil reserves have enriched its rulers, many linked by family ties, frustration has been growing among the population over the inequality on display.

-“It is an oil emirate run like a family property for almost six decades,” Thomas Borrel, an analyst in France who studies Africa, said.
+“It is an oil emirate run like a family property for almost six decades,” said Thomas Borrel, an analyst in France who studies Africa.

 Bongo is one of Africa’s richest heads of state, and his wealth is likely to be scrutinized even more now, along with that of his family.
 Investigators in the U.S. and France have looked into millions of assets in both countries.

 For most people in Gabon, economic pain is rising along with prices.
 In an Aug.
 17 Independence Day speech, Bongo acknowledged the widespread frustration.
-“I know there is impatience,” he said.
-“The sentiment that we could have done better.”
+“I know there is impatience,” he said, “the sentiment that we could have done better.”

 He listed steps his government was taking to contain fuel prices, make education more affordable and to keep the cost of baguettes stable.
 In January, the Gabonese government created a ministry to combat the high cost of living, according to the World Bank.